relateddigital/visilabs-android/README.md

 - Download the module
 - Open your project which you want to use Visilabs
 - Follow steps : Android Studio -> File -> New -> Import Module and select path where you want to locate module and rename it.
-- Please do not forget to link visilabs module adding
+- Please do not forget to link visilabs module in app/build.gradle
 ```java
 implementation project(path: ':visilabs-android')
 ```
-to your build.gradle

 ### Sample Applications